 While those in IT are sold on moving to the cloud, they’re equally deterred by the security threats.
 Time is of the essence.
 According to CSO, more than 80% of enterprises have adopted two or more public cloud infrastructure providers, and nearly two-thirds are using three or more.”
 With the rapid migration to the cloud, and the more recent partnerships between data centers, software, and cloud computing technologies, organizations need to be prepared for the potential unintended consequences stemming from weaknesses and unauthorized changes in a cloud environment.

-Generally speaking, cloud security refers to a set of policies, controls, procedures and technologies working together to protect cloud-based systems, data and infrastructure.
-The end goal is to protect data, satisfy regulatory compliance, protect privacy and set authentication rules for users and devices.
+Generally speaking, cloud security refers to a set of policies, controls, procedures, and technologies working together to protect cloud-based systems, data, and infrastructure.
+The end goal is to protect data, satisfy regulatory compliance, protect privacy, and set authentication rules for users and devices.

 By 2018, 96 percent of organizations were using cloud computing in some way, according to CIO.com.
-At the same time, threats to security (data breaches, human error and insider attacks) continue to increase — and they can come with huge costs.
+At the same time, threats to security (data breaches, human error, and insider attacks) continue to increase — and they can come with huge costs.
 As noted by Forbes, data breaches cost companies globally an average of $3.86 million.
 That said, as moving to the cloud becomes the standard, cloud security must evolve alongside it.

 If organizations don't recognize the value of system integrity monitoring software, or if cloud security is not prioritized, companies will pay the price of leaving matters to chance.
 Proactive IT managers, however, know they must give a cloud environment the protection that it needs.

-The following points about cloud security are key take-aways that everyone — from engineers to CSOs — should embrace:
+The following points about cloud security are key takeaways that everyone — from engineers to CSOs — should embrace:

 1. APTs are Evolving

 Advanced persistent threats (APTs) are real, and traditional security measures and practices such as antivirus and firewalls may not be to stop a breach from occurring in the cloud without additional processes in place.
-Though the difficulty in detecting APTs increase as the depth of the cloud increases, there are characteristics that can help identify an APT.
+Though the difficulty in detecting APTs increases as the depth of the cloud increases, there are characteristics that can help identify an APT.